Schedule Conversation

-The Gapology framework, developed by Mark Thienes and Brian Brockhoff, is a strategic tool designed to help leaders identify and close team performance gaps.
-This framework is crucial for leaders aspiring to enhance team efficiency and achieve organizational goals by gaining their team’s commitment to ensure accountability and productivity.
-It focuses on three main types of gaps: Knowledge Gaps, Importance Gaps, and Action Gaps.
+The Gapology Framework, created by Mark Thienes and Brian Brockhoff, is an essential strategic tool for leaders aiming to identify and close performance gaps within their teams.
+This framework is vital for leaders who want to improve team effectiveness and reach their organizational objectives by securing team commitment to accountability and productivity.
+The Gapology Framework targets three primary gap types: Knowledge Gaps, Importance Gaps, and Action Gaps.

 The Three Types of Gaps